Adultery and Divorce: My husband/wife committed adultery, how will that affect the divorce? – Divorce Attorney

 - Is the person with whom your spouse had an affair willing to testify on your behalf as part of the divorce?

 Adultery is every married partner’s worst nightmare; it is a betrayal of trust and a break in the bond of marriage.
 When considering a divorce, however, the law is on your side.
 Your spouse’s infidelity can be considered by the Court when making decisions at the end of your marriage.
+You should consult an family attorney.

 During your divorce, the Court will take into consideration the adultery of your spouse and modify alimony accordingly.
 The threshold issues to be determined by the Court will be whether you have the need and whether your spouse has the ability to pay alimony.
 Once the Court makes this determination, adultery can be considered as well as other forms of marital misconduct.
 If your financial stability has suffered as a result of your spouse’s adultery, marital misconduct can be cited against your spouse.
 In this case, your spouse’s adultery may result in he or she paying more alimony.